 Diversity in the Canadian Trucking Industry

-Truck driving in Canada is really quite diverse, with every kind of trucking from ice road trucking to logging, long hau cross country work, short haul and local work.
+Truck driving in Canada is really quite diverse, with every kind of trucking from ice road trucking to logging, long haul cross country work, regional and local work.

-Drivers with a clean criminal history are in big demand in Canada, as trucking companies like to hire drivers who can be dispatched anywhere, not just within Canada….. especially in the existing driver shortage.
+Drivers with a clean criminal history are in big demand in Canada, as trucking companies like to hire drivers who can be dispatched anywhere, not just within Canada, especially with the lingering shortage of truck drivers.

-Owner operators are in big demand also in Canada.
-Most owner operators average in and around $1.20 per mile or so, also with an added fuel subsidy paid as well by some companies, to offset the high fuel prices.
+Owner operators are in demand also in Canada.
+The rate of renumeration in Canada for owner operators varies widely, depending on the niche.
+Most independents are also paid a fuel subsidy as well, to offset the high diesel fuel prices.